RudraRobotics/facenet/README.md

 3. Install all the dependencies
    pip3 install -r requirements.txt
 4. Here src/main.py is the custum implemented program which does face detection and clasification both, to know more please study the code.
 While running this script, it requires two types of parameter list.
 One is for the face detection and another for classification.
-Both this parameters can be found on train_model.sh and test_model.sh i.e same parameters are needs to be used.
+Both this parameters can be found on align_*_dataset.sh and test_model.sh i.e same parameters are needs to be used.
 To algin the image dataset (extract face in seperate folder using MTCNN based face detetion) and train the classifer bash scripts / .sh files are present on the root directory.